pgpkg/pgpkg/docs/pages/tutorial.md

 That's it!
 You've written your first pgpkg application.

+In `pgpkg`, the function `hello.func` is called a _managed object_ (sometimes abbreviated to _MOB_).
+Managed objects don't need migration scripts; you can treat them just like you would any other code.

+This is the main benefit of `pgpkg`: it makes working with functions, views and triggers much easier.

 ## Creating a database table

-Database tables are created using migration scripts, so let's create one.
+Database tables are _unmanaged objects_, which means they must be created and updated using traditional migration scripts.
+Let's create one.

 First, create a directory to hold your migration scripts.
 By convention, we call this `schema`: